Scott Brown (DJ)

-Scott Alexander Brown (born 28 December 1972) is a Glasgow-born Scottish DJ and music producer, now living in Huddersfield, West Yorkshire.
+Scott Alexander Brown (born 28 December 1972) is a Scottish disc jockey and music producer, now living in Huddersfield, West Yorkshire.
 Brown produces and plays a variety of genres, although he is most associated with bouncy techno.
 His music ranges from happy hardcore, through hard trance, to gabber.
 He is the founder of Evolution Records, which started in 1994.

 Music production

 Brown has produced music on his own record labels (Evolution Records, Evolution Plus, Evolved, Evolution Gold, Poosh, Screwdriver and Twisted Vinyl), and under a range of monikers including Plus System, The Scotchman, Interstate, Bass-X (with his brother Stewart), and with his band Q-Tex, which was formed in 1991.

 Releases and album appearances

-His work is featured on Bonkers compilation series.
+Brown's tracks and mixing has been featured on several releases of the Bonkers compilation series.
 Brown has also appeared on the compilation albums of Dancemanias Speed series.
 His first appearance on the series was on the third issue of the series in 1999.
 He later appeared on Trance Ravers.